zephyrproject-rtos/zephyr/doc/security/vulnerabilities.rst

 In updatehub_probe, right after JSON parsing is complete, objects\[1] is accessed from the output structure in two different places.
-If the JSON contained less than two elements, this access would reference unitialized stack memory.
+If the JSON contained less than two elements, this access would reference uninitialized stack memory.
 This could result in a crash, denial of service, or possibly an information leak.

 Recommend disabling updatehub until such a time as a fix can be made